portworx/px-docs/cloudsnaps.md

 * Now issue the backup command

-Note that in this particular example,  since only one credential is configured, no need to specify the credentials on the command line
+Note that in this particular example,  since only one credential is configured, there is no need to specify the credentials on the command line

 ```
 pxctl cloudsnap backup NewVol
 Cloudsnap backup started successfully
 ```

-* Watch the status
+* Watch the status of the backup

 ```
 pxctl cloudsnap status